HU-SD-S3/s3-kennisbank/vanilla-web-components/hello-attribute.md

 **Learning Story**: _As a developer, I want to create a simple custom element that displays a message that contains the value of an attribute, so that I can understand how to pass attributes to custom elements._

+## Introduction

+In this learning story, we will create a simple custom element that displays a message that contains the value of an attribute (`<hello-attribute show="Developer"></hello-attribute>`).
+This will help us understand how to pass attributes to custom elements.

 ## HelloAttribute component

 Start by creating a new file `hello-attribute.js` in the `src/view/components` folder.